MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 :::image type="content" source="./media/incident-response-playbook-phishing/DisplayFilter.png" alt-text="displayfilter":::

 You can also search using Graph API.
 For example, filter on **User properties** and get **lastSignInDate** along with it.
-Search on a specific user to get the last signed in date for this user.
+Search for a specific user to get the last signed in date for this user.
 For example, `https://graph.microsoft.com/beta/users?$filter=startswith(displayName,'Dhanyah')&$select=displayName,signInActivity`

 Or you can use the PowerShell command `Get-AzureADUserLastSignInActivity` to get the last interactive sign-in activity for the user, targeted by their object ID.
 This example writes the output to a date and time stamped CSV file in the execution directory.